qiyaoliang/DisentangledCompGen/README.md

 # Compositional Generalization Requires More Than Disentangled Representations

-This repository contains the code to reproduce the experiments and results from our paper: "**Compositional Generalization Requires More Than Disentangled Representations**" accepted at ICML 2025.
+This repository contains the code to reproduce the experiments and results from our paper: "**Compositional Generalization Requires More Than Disentangled Representations**".
 The experiments aim to explore how disentangled or factorized representations in generative models impact compositional generalization and extrapolation to out-of-distribution (OOD) regions.
 We provide implementations of the main experiments described in the paper and supporting experiments for reproducibility.

 ## Folder Structure